interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

         -i 1
 else
 -->

 ```bash
 ganache-cli -m "abstract vacuum mammal awkward pudding scene penalty purchase dinner depart evoke puzzle" -i 1 &> logs/ganache.log &
 ```

 <!--!
 fi
 sleep 3
 -->

 ### 4. Launch Settlement Engines

 In this example, we'll connect 3 Interledger nodes and each node needs its own settlement engine for each settlement ledger; We'll launch 4 settlement engines in total.

 1. A settlement engine for Alice to Bob on Ethereum
    - To settle the balance of Bob's account on Alice's node (Port 3000)
 1. A settlement engine for Bob to Alice on Ethereum
    - To settle the balance of Alice's account on Bob's node (Port 3001)
 1. A settlement engine for Bob to Charlie on XRPL
    - To settle the balance of Charlie's account on Bob's node (Port 3002)
 1. A settlement engine for Charlie to Bob on XRPL
    - To settle the balance of Bob's account on Charlie's node (Port 3003)

-Instead of using the LEDGER_ADDRESS and LEDGER_SECRET from the examples below, you can generate your own XRPL credentials at the [official faucet](https://xrpl.org/xrp-test-net-faucet.html).
+By default, the XRP settlement engine generates new testnet XRPL testnet accounts prefunded with 1,000 testnet XRP (a new account is generated each run).
+Alternatively, you may supply an `XRP_SECRET` environment variable by generating your own testnet credentials from the [official faucet](https://xrpl.org/xrp-test-net-faucet.html).

 <!--!
 printf "\nStarting settlement engines...\n"